AnkushRoy-code/SplitWave/JOURNAL.md

 Spent a lot of time searching for batteries.
 Took a long time but finally found it!
 In quartzcomponents' website.

+Also I am half done with my pcb!

 **Total Time Taken: 3hrs**